hor63/horOpenVario/README.md

 When the Mali driver is active you simply run `make` (optionally with DEBUG=n and -j2). `make` finds the /dev/mali device, and compiles against the Mali blob.

 ### For Lima
-As a first test you may want [download KMSCUBE from freedesktop.org](https://gitlab.freedesktop.org/mesa/kmscube.git) and compile it to verify if hardware acceleration with Lima is actually active and working.
+As a first test you may want to install *kmscube* either with `apt-get` or [download kmscube from freedesktop.org](https://gitlab.freedesktop.org/mesa/kmscube.git) and compile it to verify if hardware acceleration with Lima is actually active and working.
+Installing the ready-made package is of course a lot easier, and works.
 The program spits out a lot of information about EGL and OPENGL ES 2.0.

 When you have Lima active you can compile XCSoar with `make ENABLE_MESA_KMS=y`.
 You need to start it for the DRI device /dev/card1 like on PI 4.
+Most recent versions of XCSoar find the appropriate device themselves.

 ### For X11 with Lima acceleration (proof of concept)
 If you feel frisky you can install a graphical desktop (I tested `apt-get install lubuntu-desktop`), and compile XCSoar with `make OPENGL=y GLES2=y` for X11 with Lima acceleration.